Practical procedure

 When is a preliminary review preferable to a full report?

-Especially where the material situation is uncertain, comparison records are missing, or it must first be clarified whether a professionally sustainable assessment is possible at all.
+Especially where the state of the material is uncertain, comparison records are missing, or it must first be clarified whether a usable assessment is possible at all.

 Can private instructions also be considered?